Blog Flow chart

 • If the Deceased was single with no children or surviving parents, any full sibling(s) will be next in the order of priority.

 • Half-siblings are only entitled if there are no full siblings.
-If siblings are pre-deceased, their issue will inherit.
+If siblings are pre-deceased, their issues will be inherited.

 • If the Deceased had no spouse, children, surviving parents, or siblings, living grandparents are entitled to inherit.